gezatrianggono/EXECUTIVE-ANALYSIS-DOCUMENT_LLYODS-BANKS/README.md

 <!-- Contoh pemanggilan gambar dari folder assets -->
 ![Histogram: Distribusi Umur Nasabah (Bertahan vs Churn)](assets/CHART_1.png)

-* **Analysis:** The distribution chart indicates that SmartBank's customer base spans widely from 18 to nearly 70 years old.
+* **Analysis:** The distribution chart indicates that Lloyds Banks customer base spans widely from 18 to nearly 70 years old.
 * **Business Insight:** The initial hypothesis stating that churn is exclusively dominated by "Young Professionals" is not entirely accurate.
 Customer attrition occurs evenly across various age brackets.
 This indicates that future retention campaigns should not solely target specific age groups, but must rather be triggered by their transactional behaviors.

 ### 2. Monthly Spending Profile and Customer Lifetime Value (CLV) Risk